ovisva/ab.overlay/PrivacyPolicy.md

 ## Limited Gathering of Information for Statistical Purposes

-Where you have downloaded 'Volontario Phase 2', VA may automatically collect certain information using third-party programs to help us understand how our users use the Application, but none of this information identifies you personally.
+Where you have downloaded AbOverlay, VA may automatically collect certain information using third-party programs to help us understand how our users use the Application, but none of this information identifies you personally.
 VA may use Google Analytics (see http://www.google.com/analytics/) or Google Firebase Analytics (see https://firebase.google.com/features/analytics/) or Flurry (see http://www.flurry.com/) other similar services to collect such information.
 For more information about VA’s use of Google Analytics, please see the “Third Party Advertisements” section below.

 ##Non-disclosure of Personal Information